Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_documentation_style_guide.md

 | You may be prompted by Windows to: |
 | - Share the C drive with Docker.
 Click Okay or Allow.|
 | - Enter your username and password.
 Do this.|

 ---

+## Headers: Follow the APA Style Guide for Capitalization of All Important Words
+- H1: Page Title
+- H2: Main Subheaders
+- H3: Subheaders found within "Main Subheaders"

+---

+## Terms We Use
+- Demo ISLE Site
+- New ISLE Site
+- Migrate to ISLE Site
+- Update ISLE Site

+---